BestPickZone

 Direct answer

-If you want the shortest possible answer to best ya fantasy series, start with The Hunger Games.
-It is the clearest fit for readers who want best overall ya fantasy.
+If you want the shortest possible answer to best ya fantasy and dystopian series, start with The Hunger Games.
+It is the clearest fit for readers who want best ya dystopian series.
 If that does not sound like you, the best alternate starting point is Harry Potter.

 That recommendation is less about prestige and more about reader fit.
-The Hunger Games is the strongest overall answer when you want best overall ya fantasy, while Harry Potter becomes the smarter pivot if you want a different tone, structure, or level of commitment from the same topic.
+The Hunger Games is the strongest overall answer when you want best ya dystopian series, while Harry Potter becomes the smarter pivot if you want a different tone, structure, or level of commitment from the same topic.

 Best overall pick